Educational Programs

 Sustainability Learning Outcomes ensure that students develop the knowledge, skills, and values necessary to address environmental, social, and economic challenges.
 This START metric emphasizes formally or informally assessing students to determine whether they have achieved predetermined sustainability-related learning outcomes in at least two school subjects each year.
 These outcomes can be tailored to align with existing curriculum goals while fostering critical thinking, problem-solving, and collaboration skills through a sustainability lens.

-By embedding sustainability learning into academic subjects, schools empower students to become informed and engaged global citizens who are prepared to contribute to a sustainable future.
-These assessments also help track progress and refine instructional approaches to maximize impact.
+By embedding sustainability learning into academic subjects, schools empower students to become informed and engaged citizens who are equipped to contribute to a sustainable and regenerative future.

 Strategies for Implementing Sustainability Learning Outcomes